TassoInMusicProject/tasso-website/about/howto.md

 ## **Work Pages**
-Each setting is assigned a work page (accessible from the list of settings of the poem).
+Each setting is assigned a <a target="_new" href="/work?id=Trm0047m">work page</a> (accessible from the list of settings of the poem).
 The work page features a newly made modern edition of the setting, viewable online through Verovio, an SVG (scalar vector graphic) format developed by Laurent Pugin of RISM, Switzerland.
 By using the commands placed at the top of the score, users may opt to view it in its entirety or only as an incipit, change modern clefs and time signatures to original ones and vice versa, extract individual parts, remove the text underlay, and play the score using the online playback function.
 The scores can also be downloaded in a variety of formats, such as PDF, MusicXML, MEI, MuseData, MIDI, MP3.

 The editions provided in the work pages are accompanied by a substantial critical apparatus featuring the text of poem as it appears in the underlay, with line-by-line English translation, bibliographic information about the sources consulted (both <i>princeps</i> and reprints, where available), emended readings of the principal source, other critical notes, and commentary discussing the placement of piece in the context of the composer’s output, the overall style of the piece as well as its relationship to other settings of the same poem.